Abhito/Checkers/README.md

 ## Demo

-You can demo the offline features of the project here https://abhito.gitlab.io/Checkers/.
+You can demo the offline features of the project here https://abhito.itch.io/online-checkers as well as at https://abhito.gitlab.io/Checkers/.

 ## Installation